the compier

 Microphone — Audio-Technica AT2020 USB+

 Very good microphone.
 Probably as good as I'll ever need.
 Superb sound quality; my friends in voice chat complain whenever they hear me on anything else.
-I'd have gotten the XLR version but I did not yet own an audio interface and didn't want to shell out just for this.
+I'd have gotten the XLR version but I did not yet own an audio interface and didn't want to shell out for one just for this.

 In what is becoming a running theme, it sits on a perhaps unbefitting $20 no-name mic arm from Amazon, with matching cheap shock mount and pop filter.
 They work, though.
 The springs on the arm are loud and, as my friends are keen to point out every time, quite audible through the mic.